orchetect/swift-osc-io-cocoa/Sources/SwiftOSCIOCocoa/SwiftOSCIOCocoa.docc/OSCTCPClient.md

 > Important:
 >
-> By default, OSCKit TCP classes use the OSC 1.1 SLIP packet framing mode.
+> By default, SwiftOSC TCP classes use the OSC 1.1 SLIP packet framing mode.
 > However, since there are two common framing modes used pervasively by hardware and software manufacturers,
 > it is best practise to default to the latest (OSC 1.1 / SLIP) but provide the user the ability to select
 > between the two in your application's user settings/preferences UI to maximize compatibility.